openkfw/TruBudget/frontend/README.md

 After some compilation it will open the browser and load the frontend.
 But the first thing you will realize, the frontend won't allow you to do much.
 You need a "backend" (therefore an API + BC) to make the frontend work.

-Do not panic, simply run `./startDev` which will spawn up a dummy-backend, which is configured to work seamlessly with your frontend.

 #### Proxy the API calls of the Frontend

 The frontend needs to talk to the API, but since the Frontend is hosted in its own and separate NodeJS environment, accessing the API will result in a CORS error.
 To make development easier, the node environment is able to proxy API requests (more here).